Quantum cooling activated by coherently-controlled thermalisation

-Following the same spirit, here we demonstrate an experimental simulatable quantum cooling protocol with coherent control of the of $N$ identical thermalizing channels, and we notice that it can outperform the one with quantum N-SWITCH(in the case when Alice only has access to the final entangled control-target system) for some particular implementations different from the controlled-SWAP scheme discussed previously.
-Even though the fridge with thermalisation in superposing trajectories is not always giving the better performance for all the implementations of thermalizing channels compared with the ICO one(ICO scheme is implementation-independent\cite{abbott2020communication}), the result sheds the light on the search of thermal machine assisted by thermalisation in superposition of quantum trajectories which has better performance but much lower complexity compared to the one with ICO.
+Following the same spirit, here we demonstrate an experimental simulatable quantum cooling protocol with coherent control of the of $N$ identical thermalising channels, and we notice that it can outperform the one with quantum N-SWITCH (in the case when Alice only has access to the final entangled control-target system) for some particular implementations.
+Even though the fridge with thermalisation in superposing trajectories is not always giving the better performance for all the implementations of thermalising channels compared with the ICO one (the ICO scheme is implementation-independent\cite{abbott2020communication}), the result sheds the light on the search of thermal machine assisted by thermalisation in superposition of quantum trajectories which has better performance but much lower complexity compared to the one with ICO.